Negative Sampling in Recommendation: A Survey and Future Directions: Literature review of Negative Sampling in Recommendation

 \subsubsection{General KNS}

 The rich auxiliary relationships of users and the informative knowledge of items typically imply user preferences and item semantics, which could help overcome the sparsity issue in RS.
 General KNS selects negative samples based on the existing latent knowledge patterns to better understand the semantics and relations between users and items \cite{B4,B7,B8,E8}.
 The learning process of the knowledge-based recommendation is grounded on contextual information.
 For instance, MMT-Net \cite{E8} designs the context-bias $s_{\mathbf{c}}$ to reveal the novel tuples which display uncommon combinations of the interaction and its corresponding context, which can be defined as $s_{\mathbf{c}}=\mathbf{w}_{\mathrm{C}} \cdot \mathbf{c}^{n_{\mathrm{C}}}+b_{\mathrm{C}}$, where $\mathbf{c}^{n_{\mathrm{C}}}$ denotes the final context combinations.
 To enhance the training effectiveness of the proposed context-bias, MMT-Net develops a negative sampling approximation with two learning objectives to randomly identify the likely item given the user and interaction context and identify the likely context given the user and the item, respectively.
-Then the context-bias $s_{\mathbf{c}}$ has been used to attenuate the loss $\mathcal{L}_{(u,\mathbf{c},v)}$ for the tuple $(u,\mathbf{c},v)$.
-Thus, the attenuated loss $\mathcal{L}_{(u,\mathbf{c},v)}^{'} = \mathcal{L}_{(u,\mathbf{c},v)} - s_{\mathbf{c}}$ can be used to determine the embedding space and induce a novelty-weighted training curriculum focused on harder samples as training proceeds.
-SA\_OCCF \cite{B7} leverages sentiment information extracted from user reviews in the dataset to assign the weight for each negative example rather than using a global weighting scheme in wAMAN \cite{wAMAN}.
+Then the context-bias $s_{\mathbf{c}}$ has been used to attenuate the loss as $\mathcal{L}_{(u,\mathbf{c},v)}^{'}\!=\!\mathcal{L}_{(u,\mathbf{c},v)}\!-\! s_{\mathbf{c}}$, thereby inducing a novelty-weighted training curriculum focused on harder samples as training proceeds.
+SA\_OCCF \cite{B7} leverages sentiment information extracted from user reviews to assign the weight for each negative example rather than the global weighting scheme.
 Instead of the review information, some works also leverage the informative genre and category knowledge for negative samplings.
 To list a few, LDA \cite{B4} devises a two-tiered sampling approach that first samples a genre $g$ from the learned genre-distribution $p(g|u)$ for user $u$, and then samples the movie $i$ as the negative sample from the learned distribution $p(i|g)$ regarding the genre $g$.
 IntentGC \cite{B8} samples negative items in the same leaf category as the corresponding positive item to make the model capable of distinguishing hard items.
-Notably, if the sampled item exists in the interaction sequence, IntentGC discards it and re-samples a new negative item.